Gibtnix/Apex-Macros/README.md

-XBindKeys uses a configuration file .xbindkeysrc, located in your home directory, that can either be modified using a text editor or using xbindkeys-config; both methods are supporting the Apex macro keys as soon as they have been activated using 'apex-macros enable'.
+XBindKeys uses a configuration file .xbindkeysrc, located in your home directory, that can either be modified using a text editor or using xbindkeys-config; both methods are supporting the Apex macro keys as soon as they have been activated using `apex-macros enable`.
 For further information about the configuration options of XBindKeys please refer to XBindKeys tutorials or documentations.
 However, if you have any problems or questions, feel free to report an issue.